Transmission/Communication Medium or Channel:

 • It is often called wireless communication.

-• Unguided media transport data/signal mainly through electromagnetic waves without using any physical media or a physical conductor.
+• Unguided media transport data/signal mainly through electromagnetic waves/air without using any physical media or a physical conductor.

-• With un-guided media, the waves/signals are transmitted in all the direction as air passes.
+• With unguided media, the waves/signals are transmitted in all directions (omnidirectional) as air passes.

-• The atmosphere and outer space supports unguided transmission that
+• The atmosphere and outer space support unguided transmission.

-• Unguided radio signals can travel from the source to destination in several ways.
-There is ground propagation, sky propagation, and line-of-sight propagation.
+• Unguided radio signals can travel from the source to the destination in several ways.

 • Ground Propagation :